Blogging Marathon #68 Week 4 Day 3

 In a pan heat the butter.
 Once molten, add garlic and saute till it does not smell raw.
 Then add onion and cook until tender.
 Next, add the arborio rice and coat them with the butter.
 This is essential to get a creamy risotto.

-Next, add the pumpkin puree, 1 tsp salt and 1 cup vegetable stock or water.
+Next, add the pumpkin puree, 1 teaspoon salt and 1 cup vegetable stock or water.
 Cook on medium flame till all the water is absorbed.
 Then add one more cup of stock and cook.
 The stock should be slowly absorbed and not burn away.
 If the rice grains feel almost cooked, do not add more stock.
 Mix in the wine/ grape juice and cook till it is completely absorbed.

 Add in the parmesan cheese and mix.
 The cheese will melt and mix in immediately.
-Season with salt if required and add 1 tsp pepper powder.
+Season with salt if required and add 1 teaspoon pepper powder.
 Serve warm, topped with toasted pumpkin seeds.
 We enjoyed the risotto with a slice of Pumpkin Bread.